Crown Jewels of the United Kingdom: Armills

 The Armills are gold bracelets of sincerity and wisdom.
 Like spurs, they were first used at English coronations in the 12th century.
 By the 17th century, armills were no longer delivered to the monarch, but simply carried at the coronation.
 A new pair had to be made in 1661; they are 4 cm wide, 7 cm in diameter, and champlevé enamelled on the surface with roses, thistles and harps (the national symbols of England, Scotland and Ireland) as well as fleurs-de-lis.
-For Elizabeth II's coronation in 1953, the medieval tradition was revived, and a new set of plain 22-karat gold armills lined with crimson velvet presented to the Queen on behalf of various Commonwealth governments.
+For Elizabeth II's coronation in 1953, the tradition of wearing armills was revived, and a new set of plain 22-karat gold armills lined with crimson velvet presented to the Queen on behalf of various Commonwealth governments.
 Each bracelet is fitted with an invisible hinge and a clasp in the form of a Tudor rose.
-The hallmark includes a tiny portrait of the Queen, who continued to wear the armills upon leaving the Abbey, and could be seen wearing them later, along with the Imperial State Crown and Sovereign's Ring, at her appearance on the balcony of Buckingham Palace.
+The hallmark includes a tiny portrait of the Queen, who continued to wear them upon leaving the Abbey and could be seen wearing them later, along with the Imperial State Crown and Sovereign's Ring, at her appearance on the balcony of Buckingham Palace.

 Orbs

 An orb, a type of globus cruciger, was first used at an English coronation by Henry VIII in 1509, and then by all subsequent monarchs apart from the early Stuart kings James I and Charles I, who opted for the medieval coronation order.
 The Tudor orb was deposited with St Edward's regalia at Westminster Abbey in 1625.
 Since 1661 the Sovereign's Orb is a hollow gold sphere about 16.5 cm in diameter and weighing 1.2 kg (more than twice as heavy as the original) made for Charles II.
 A band of gems and pearls runs along the equator and there is a half-band on the top hemisphere.
 Atop the orb is an amethyst surmounted by a jewelled cross, symbolising the Christian world, with a sapphire on one side and an emerald on the other.
 Altogether, the orb is decorated with 375 pearls, 365 diamonds, 18 rubies, 9 emeralds, 9 sapphires, 1 amethyst and 1 piece of glass.
 It is handed to the sovereign during the investiture rite of the coronation, and is borne later in the left hand when leaving Westminster Abbey.
-A small version, originally set with hired gems, was made in 1689 for Mary II to hold at her joint coronation with William III; it was never used again at a coronation and is now set with imitation gems and cultured pearls.
+A small version, originally set with hired gems, was made in 1689 for Mary II to hold at her coronation as joint sovereign with William III; it was never used again at a coronation and was re-set with imitation gems and cultured pearls.
 The orb is 14.6 cm in diameter and weighs 1.07 kg.
 Both orbs were laid on Queen Victoria's coffin at her state funeral in 1901.
 Officially, no reason was given for using Mary II's orb, but it may have been intended to reflect Victoria's position as Empress of India.